ava-ia/core/README.md

   - `related`: a *object* with extra information (optional).
   - `date`: a *date* (optional).

-In case Ava can't find a action for our sentence will return an error that we can capture in `catch` method.
+In the case that Ava can't find a action for our sentence it will return an error that we can capture in the `catch` method.

 ## Extend Ava with new *Intents* & *Actions*
-Extend Ava is quite easy, as you know all predefined *Intents* & *Actions* are stateless functions.
+Extending Ava is quite easy, as you know all predefined *Intents* & *Actions* are stateless functions.
 So if you respect the input interface you can create your own Ava easily, lets see how.

 #### Create a new *Intent*
 Remember that when we set an intent in a determinate Ava instance we only need code: